RosettaCommons/demos/tutorials/RNA_Modeling/rna_modeling.md

 ```
 It should print a help message for the `rna_helix.py` application.

+### Creating the input files necessary for Threading

-### Create a fasta file containing the sequence
+#### Create a fasta file containing the sequence

 Example:
 ```bash
 > SAM I-IV riboswitch, RNA puzzle 8 ggaucacgagggggagaccccggcaaccugggacggacacccaaggugcucacaccggagacgguggauccggcccgagagggcaacgaaguccgu
 ```
-###### Note: Must have **lowercase** letters.
-Here we name this file as "fasta".
+###### Letters must be **lowercase**.

+This file has been provided for you in this directory, named `fasta`.

-### Create a secondary structure file
+#### Create a secondary structure file

-This file contains the sequence and and the parenthesis notation for secondary structure.
+This file contains the sequence and the parenthesis notation of the secondary structure.
 You can use '[]' and '{}' in addition to represent pseudoknots.

 Example:
 ```bash
 (((((....((((....))))(((..((((((.[[[[[.))).))).)))..(((((....)))))))))).((((....))))......]]]]].
 GGAUCACGAGGGGGAGACCCCGGCAACCUGGGACGGACACCCAAGGUGCUCACACCGGAGACGGUGGAUCCGGCCCGAGAGGGCAACGAAGUCCGU
 ```
-Here we name this file as "secstruct"
+This file has been provided for you in this directory, named `secstruct`.

 ## Threading

 1. Open the PDB `2gis.pdb` file in PyMOL.
-This will be our input PDB.
+This will be the input PDB whose sequence will be mutated according to the fasta file.

-2. Cut out the useful region from the input PDB in PyMOL and copy that structure to the working folder (an example has already been done for you - see the `2gis_cut.pdb` file).
+2. Cut out the useful region from the input PDB in PyMOL and copy that structure to the working folder (an example has already been provided for you - see the `2gis_cut.pdb` file).

-3. Convert it to proper Rosetta format
+Then, convert the cut PDB to proper Rosetta format:
 ```bash
 $> make_rna_rosetta_ready.py 2gis_cut.pdb
 ```

-4. Align the sequence for threading in a fasta file
+3. Align the sequence for threading in a fasta file

 Copy the fasta file of the target RNA to the working folder.
-Convert the uppercase letters to lowercase (should make this automatic in the future).
-Generate the sequence of the template by running
+Convert the uppercase letters to lowercase.
+Generate the sequence of the template by running:
 ```bash
 $> pdb2fasta.py 2gis_cut_RNA.pdb >> fasta
 ```